Aco Šopov – A Short Biography

 From his earliest work Šopov dropped out the poetic conventions in vogue.
 During the war, he wrote love poems and later he openly attacked the dictates of socialist realism.
 Because he refused to abide by the official rules of art, Šopov was first blasted by the official literary criticism in the 1950s, and then also unanimously recognized, several years later.

-With Verses of Suffering and Joy (1952) and Merge with Silence (1955) there came a turning point in Sopov’s poetry and conceivably in Macedonian poetry at large.
+With Verses of Sorrow and Joy (1952) and Merge with Silence (1955) there came a turning point in Sopov’s poetry and conceivably in Macedonian poetry at large.
 These poems were at the core of a kind of “Quarrel of the Ancients and the Moderns“ in Macedonia.

 Speaking with a voice of his own, Šopov charted his very personal course in poetry, without being a dissident.
 “The poet’s greatest challenge and the greatest moral responsibility,” he said in an interview, “is to find the right words to the contents and ideas he wants to express in an authentic and inimitable way.
 If he fails, the poem is pulled out of its socket, the word becomes a lie.”

 Since his first collection, Poems, that was also the very first book to appear in the Macedonian language at the end of the Second World War, in 1944, until the last Tree on the Hill, published in 1980, two years before he died, Aco Šopov laid the foundations for resolutely modern poetry (in particular with Nonbeing and Reader of Ashes) which built on his native soil with the sole ambition of inscribing itself in the world cadaster.
 His work merges the poet’s life, his country’s fate and the common destiny of mankind into one and the same intimate experience.

 In 1967, Aco Šopov became one of the founding members of the Macedonian Academy of Sciences and Arts, and was awarded with the AVNOJ in 1970.
 The AVNOJ Prize was the highest recognition in the field of science and art in the frames of the former Yugoslavia.